 In our family we have a tradition of celebrating birthdays with a special meal - the guest of honor picks all their favorite foods, including dessert.
 Now that our oldest is engaged, I thought it was appropriate to include our future daughter in law in this tradition.
 When asked, she didn't hesitate listing the items she wanted for her special dinner.
 Pork Tenderloin Medallions with Black Cherry and Raspberry Reduction, dinner rolls, and her childhood favorite green bean casserole.
 Oh, and for dessert - Creme Brulee.
 I love Creme Brulee so I was happy she asked for it.
 Yes, it's rich and super high in calories, but it's so delicious I don't mind splurging every now and then.

-Note: If you're like me and prefer your creme brulee to have a crunchy caramelized top layer over a COLD creamy custard, be sure to use deep ramekins (shallow ramekins will allow the cold custard to get very warm during the torching process).
+Note: If you're like me and prefer your creme brulee to be comprised of a crunchy caramelized top layer sitting on top of a COLD creamy custard, be sure to use deep ramekins (shallow ramekins allow the custard to warm too much during the torching process).

 Classic Creme Brulee